j-press/acts_as_commentable_with_threading/README.md

   them to disk.
 * Backup targets that archive configurable directories or files to rotation-friendly local storage.
 * Structured logging and a JSON dashboard endpoint to follow agent progress step-by-step.
+* Git-based version control snapshots that capture generated artefacts for auditing.

 ### Quick start

-1. Ensure Python 3.10+ is available (a virtual environment is recommended for development).
+1. Ensure Python 3.10+ and Git are available (a virtual environment is recommended for development).
 2. Copy `config/infrastructure_agent.yml` and tailor the collectors, vault, and backup sections to your infrastructure.
+3. Optionally set `INFRA_AGENT_WORKDIR` to the desired working directory for artefacts and Git state.
-3. Export a base64-encoded 32-byte key for the vault, for example:
+4. Export a base64-encoded 32-byte key for the vault, for example:

        export INFRA_AGENT_VAULT_KEY="$(python - <<'PY'
 from secrets import token_bytes